-Adani Group pips Tatas in market cap race, logs Rs 9,052-crore gain
+Adani Group overtakes Tata Group in market cap, gains Rs 9,052-crore

 The Adani Group clocked a gain of Rs 9,052 crore in market cap compared to a loss of Rs 33,763 crore market cap for the Ratan Tata-led Tata Group.

 Considering today's market cap, the Adani Group has gained Rs 12.70 lakh crore or 150 per cent from the 52-week low level mcap of the seven group firms.
+However, the Adani Group has lost 8.2 per cent or Rs 1.88 lakh crore in market cap from the 52-week high level.

+ALSO READ: This Jhunjhunwala portfolio stock hits upper circuit on merger talks with Adani Group firm

 The Mukesh Ambani-led Reliance Industries Group came in at the third slot with a market cap of Rs 17.49 lakh crore in the list compiled by Eden Capital.
 Of this, Reliance Industries (the largest Indian firm by market cap) alone contributed Rs 17 lakh crore to the group's market cap.